The power of print at a glance

 - Wowing your customer with celebrity-fronted campaigns or shiny new tech is secondary to using a language they understand

-- Newspapers enable brands to insert themselves into a relevant, topical context with a huge audience
+- Print advertising in newspapers enables brands to insert themselves into a relevant, topical context with a huge audience

 Videogames are big business – doubly so with sports titles.
-But when McCann London was tasked with plugging EA’s footballing cash cow, FIFA 18, for Xbox, they shunned the Hollywood ball in favour of something with a little more finesse – and in print, no less.
+But when McCann London was tasked with plugging EA’s footballing cash cow, FIFA 18, for Xbox, they shunned the Hollywood ball in favour of something with a little more finesse – and in print media, no less.

 It took Christiano Ronaldo to pull off perhaps the greatest Champions League goal of all time to plant the seed for a newspaper ad that was part match report, part videogame manual.